 Yes, there’s some history to it.

 The origins are credited to a 2004 post in a discussion forum–a Mac forum, appropriately, and I’ll have more on that in a second–where someone asked how to download more RAM and apparently he was serious.

 Can you actually download more RAM?

 Since the question has come up, I’ll answer it.
 You cannot actually download RAM, just like you can’t download a second monitor.
-Or a newer CPU.
+Or a newer CPU, or more GHz for your CPU.
 Or a million dollars.

 The concept of “Soft” RAM

 I say it’s appropriate that this question first appeared in a Mac forum because in the 1990s there was a product called RAM Doubler, produced by Connectix, originally for the Mac.
 You couldn’t download it.
 It cost around $50 back when retail stores still sold software.
 It used some of your memory to compress data that would otherwise be swapped out to the hard drive, under the theory that it was faster to compress and decompress to RAM than to swap from disk.
 The product did actually work to a degree.
 But when people bought half as much RAM as they knew they needed and counted on RAM Doubler to make up the difference, it usually didn’t work out too well for them.
 Tragically, it worked best for the people who needed it the least.

 The product sold well, though.
 That led to Connectix developing a similar product for Windows.
 And Syncronys marketed a program called SoftRAM that claimed to do the same thing, but the Syncronys product, it turned out, didn’t actually even try to compress RAM.
 When word got out about the Syncronys fraud, it pretty much destroyed the product category.
 Connectix went on to develop a number of very successful emulation and virtualization products.
 Syncronys went out of business.